04 October 2019

-The apprentices’ achievements will be recognised this week at the inaugural Trackers Graduation Ceremony at Hautlieu.
-The occasion will involve speeches from apprentices, employers and training providers as well as the presentation of certificates to all graduates.
+The Trackers Graduation Ceremony at Hautlieu School will involve speeches from apprentices, employers and training providers as well as the presentation of certificates to all graduates.
 Employers from a wide range of businesses will join their apprentices at the celebration.

 Among the 142 individuals who have completed Trackers training courses, there are electricians, digital professionals, retailers, hairdressers and veterinary nurses.